outshift-open/agntcy-dir-push-action/README.md

 ## How It Works

-This GitHub Action streamlines the process of publishing your AI agents to the Agent Directory.
-Features:
+This GitHub Action streamlines the process of publishing your AI agents to the Agent Directory:

-*  **Environment Setup**: Automatically downloads and configures the correct `dirctl` CLI binary for your runner's operating system and architecture
+*  **Environment Setup**: Automatically downloads and configures the correct `dirctl` CLI binary (v0.5.0+) for your runner's OS and architecture
-*  **Record Processing**: Reads your agent record file and applies any runtime overrides you've specified (organization name, record name, or version)
+*  **Record Processing**: Reads your agent record file and applies runtime overrides (record name, version)
-*  **Smart Signing**: Intelligently handles record signatures - whether your record is already signed, needs signing with your provided Cosign key, or requires re-signing with a new key
+*  **Secure Push**: Pushes the record to the specified organization using authenticated API credentials
-*  **Secure Publishing**: Pushes the final, processed record to Agent Directory using authenticated API credentials
+*  **Optional Signing**: If a Cosign private key is provided, signs the record after push using the returned CID
-* **Secret Handling** Uses GitHub secrets for API keys and signing credentials.
+*  **Secret Handling**: Uses GitHub secrets for API keys and signing credentials
-* **Troubleshooting** Automatically provides GitHub action artifacts for easy troubleshooting.
+*  **Troubleshooting**: Automatically provides artifacts for debugging

 ## Supported Platforms